MicrosoftDocs/azure-docs/articles/data-factory/data-factory-ftp-connector.md

 ---
-title: Move data from FTP server | Microsoft Docs
+title: Move data from FTP server using Azure Data Factory | Microsoft Docs
 description: Learn about how to move data from an FTP server using Azure Data Factory.
 services: data-factory
 documentationcenter: ''